 - Automobiles: Automobiles use machine bolts and screws, so most auto kits include a collection of standard and socket wrenches.
-These sets come with broad socket and wrench sizes that range from as small as 5/32-inch to 1/2-inch in standard size and 5 millimeter to 18 millimeter in metric.
+These sets come with broad socket and wrench sizes ranging from 5/32 inch to ½ inch in standard size and 5 mm to 18 mm in metric.
 A larger mechanic tool set also includes full sets of Allen wrenches and screwdriver bits.

 - Gardening: This type of kit includes handheld tools for planting and maintaining plants.
 A typical gardening set provides a trowel, hand rake, cultivator, weeder, pruner, and transplanter.
-These tools usually fit into an apron or carrier that allows the user to easily transport them to the garden.
+These tools usually fit into an apron or carrier that allows the user to transport them to the garden easily.

-As mentioned earlier, it’s important to consider the jobs you are most likely to tackle before investing in a home tool kit.
-Many kits include both metric and imperial sizes.
-And it’s handy to have both since many furniture kits are made overseas.
+As mentioned earlier, it’s important to consider the jobs that need tackling before investing in a home tool kit.
+Many kits include both metric and imperial sizes, and it’s handy to have both since many furniture kits are made overseas.
 Most home tool kits contain the most common sizes of screwdrivers, socket wrenches, and pliers.

 Since automobiles have various sizes of bolts and screws, a mechanics tool set typically provides a host of bolts and screw bits.
 Gardening kits feature small handheld tools ideal for working in and around delicate vegetables, plants, and flowers.

-Home tool kits include a case that helps the owner keep all components organized for compact storage or easy transport.
+Home tool kits include a case that helps the owner organize all components for compact storage or easy transport.
 Manufacturers make some storage cases from rigid plastic with dedicated spots for each tool, eliminating the need for a tool box.
-Other carrying cases consist of soft-sided fabric duffle bags or zippered fabric cases with elastic loops that hold each tool in place.
+Other carrying cases consist of soft-sided fabric duffel bags or zippered fabric cases with elastic loops that hold each tool in place.

 While fabric cases are more difficult to clean, it’s easier to compress them to fit into tight spaces.
 Molded plastic cases hold up to abuse better but can be bulkier.
 Consider the storage space available for the kit before purchasing.